Animal Health & Welfare

 Our Strategy

-We believe we have a responsibility to improve the health and welfare of animals in our supply chain and work with our global network of suppliers to actively encourage industry and cross-sector collaboration.
-To achieve a positive impact in this area, we engage recognized subject-matter experts and academia to access guidance and challenge the way we think.
-Taking a whole-system approach that considers everything from housing to humane slaughter, we leverage our global scale in local markets to help drive positive outcomes.
+We believe we have a responsibility to help improve the health and welfare of animals in our supply chain, and we work with our global network of suppliers to actively encourage industry and cross-sector collaboration on this topic.
+To help us achieve a positive impact in this area, we engage with recognized subject-matter experts and academia.
+Using an approach that considers everything from key welfare indicators to humane slaughter, we aim to leverage scale to help drive positive outcomes.

-Our programs and systems make McDonald’s animal health and welfare requirements clear for suppliers.
-For example, our:
+The Company has various programs and systems that outline animal health and welfare requirements for suppliers.
+For example:

-• Global Sustainable Sourcing Guide further outlines category-specific requirements, which are also embedded in our product Quality System Specifications.
+• The Global Sustainable Sourcing Guide outlines category-specific sustainability requirements, which are also embedded in product specifications.

-• McDonald’s animal health and welfare standards are defined for each species and verified through recurring independent audits of approved slaughterhouses.
-Where these audits find non-compliance, we work with the supplier to enhance their practices and implement robust and sustainable corrective action plans.
+• McDonald’s animal health and welfare standards are defined for each protein and verified through recurring independent audits of slaughterhouses.
+Where these audits find noncompliance, we take appropriate steps, including confirming corrective action plans have been implemented, or suspending the relationship.

-Standards to Ensure Humane Slaughter of Beef, Chicken and Pork
+Standards to Help Promote Humane Slaughter of Beef, Chicken & Pork

 cattle grazing in field

-McDonald’s is a founding member of the Global Roundtable for Sustainable Beef (GRSB) and strongly supports its process to achieve ambitious strides across a number of areas, including animal health and welfare.
-See our Responsible Sourcing page for examples of how we’re applying these core principles across our supply chain.
+McDonald’s is a founding member of the Global Roundtable for Sustainable Beef (GRSB) and strongly supports its initiatives to achieve progress across several areas, including animal health and welfare.
+See our Responsible Sourcing page for examples of how we’re applying these core principles.
 For details of how we’re advocating for responsible antibiotic use in the beef industry, see our Responsible Antibiotic Use page.

 Focus on Chicken

-We formed the Chicken Sustainability Advisory Council (CSAC) in 2018 to inform our chicken welfare and sustainability strategies.
-The group includes welfare experts, suppliers, leading academics and researchers, as well as nongovernmental organizations (NGOs) such as the World Wildlife Fund.
+We formed the Chicken Sustainability Advisory Council (CSAC) in 2018 to help inform our chicken welfare and sustainability strategy.
+The group includes animal welfare experts, chicken suppliers, academics and researchers, as well as nongovernmental organizations (NGOs).

 For details of our global chicken antibiotics efforts, see our Responsible Antibiotic Use page.